iarellano/iad-maven-invoker-maven-plugin/README.md

 [Go to parameters list](#Parameters)

 ### globalSettingsFile
 The path to the global settings for the Maven invocation.
-Equivalent of {@code -gs} and {@code --global-settings}.
+Equivalent of `-gs` and `--global-settings`.
 If not provided then it uses global settings from the default location.

 |          |     |
 | -------- | --- |